automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mahakala.md

 # Mahakala
-## Description: This dino-bird was named after a Buddhist deity.
+## This dino-bird was named after a Buddhist deity.